Are you looking for flexible benefit examples? If yes, you came to the right place.

 1. Cafeteria Plan

 This plan allows employees to choose between cash or pre-tax benefits, such as insurance, dental coverage, and life insurance.
 This custom employee benefit plan is also known as the Section 125 plan.
-It is helpful for companies with a diverse workforce as it offers employees the opportunity to select the benefits that best suit their needs.
+It is helpful for companies with a diverse workforce as it allows employees to select the benefits that best suit their needs.
 Cafeteria plans are also free of federal income tax and social security tax.

 A cafeteria plan has various types depending on the employers’ needs and offers.